-- Canadian Infection Control Conferences Calendar - IPAC Canada's calendar of Canadian conferences and events of interest to infection control professionals.
+- Infection Control Conferences Calendar - IPAC Canada's calendar of Canadian and international conferences and events of interest to infection control professionals.

 - Canadian IPAC Education Courses - Visit our compendium of Canadian-based courses in infection control, including online courses.
 IPAC Canada is committed to providing educational resources for ICPs, including online courses based on core competencies developed by IPAC Canada and endorsed by IPAC Canada.

-- IP&C Core Competencies - Infection Prevention and Control Core Competencies for Health Care Workers: A Consensus Document (IPAC Canada, revised 2006)
+- IPAC Core Competencies - Infection Prevention and Control Core Competencies for Health Care Workers: A Consensus Document (IPAC Canada, revised 2006)

 - Industry Education Events - Visit our webpage for education provided from our industry members.

 - Routine Practices E-Learning Tool - This course is designed to review the key elements of Routine Practices, the Canadian system of infection prevention and control strategies that are applied by all healthcare workers in all healthcare settings.

 - Webinars and Roadshows - Presentations from industry-sponsored Roadshows and PHAC Webinars may be found here.

 OTHER EDUCATIONAL RESOURCES

 The following infection prevention and control-related education resources from other agencies are available for infection control professionals.
 Links presented here do not imply endorsement by IPAC Canada.